-The Abstract Submission Deadline was January 10, 2024 at midnight PST.
+The Late News Abstract Submission Deadline is February 26, 2024 at 6 PM PST.

 ABSTRACT SUBMISSION NOTES: